wp-plugins/humanstxt/readme.txt

 1. Upload the `/humanstxt/` directory and its contents to `/wp-content/plugins/`.
 2. Login to your WordPress installation and activate the plugin through the _Plugins_ menu.
-3. Edit your humans.txt file in the _Settings_ menu under _Humans TXT_.
+3. Activate the and edit your humans.txt file in the _Settings_ menu under _Humans TXT_.

 **Please note:** This plugin does not modify or create a physical `humans.txt` file on your server, it generates it on the fly.
 If your site root already contains a `humans.txt` file, this file will be shown to the visitor.
 In order to use this plugin, please delete your physical `humans.txt`, but don't forget to migrate its contents.